 Other areas of the island are equally interesting such as the recreational center, where you can find a poolroom, gymnasium, community hall adorned with Indonesian and Japanese flags and many offices filled with television sets and 90’s electronic devices.

 Still smelling strongly of oil and gasoline, the islands many work areas rust away in silence as birds and spiders make new homes in its nooks and crannies.

-Recently reopening its disused 300 meter deep mine for tourism (a three-car train carries up to 27 passengers), Ikeshima has seen a small number of people visiting the island.
+Recently reopening its disused 300 meter deep mine for tourism (a three-car train carries up to 27 passengers), Ikeshima has seen a rise in visitor numbers.
 But the island now attracts a different style of tourist...becoming a playground for Japanese urban explorers and ruins enthusiasts.
-Armed with cameras and tripods and attempting to get a glimpse inside its plentiful empty buildings, these Japanese adventurers have marked a significant increase in the islands tourism.
-Entering the buildings is illegal, but some of the more adventurous explorers will climb through an open window to catch a glimpse of the 15 years of decay that sits hidden in the dark, waiting to be photographed.